Deer Hunt Info

 After you have bagged your trophy, we take care of it for you.
 We take photos, field dress the animal, and get it to the local processor where you can either donate the meat or have it packaged for your own use.
 We let the local processor cape out the animal so that it is done professionally.
 We also have a local taxidermist that does a great job at a reasonable rate.

-The licenses in Missouri are over the counter and can be purchased either online or at any Walmart in the state.
+The licenses in Missouri need to be purchased online from the Missouri Department of Conservation, prior to arrival or at sporting goods retailers in the state of Mo.
 The licenses for Iowa are on a draw basis, and the application time is early May to early June.
 You can also purchase preference points in Iowa for increased chances of drawing tags in future years.
 We hunt Zones 4 and 5 in Iowa.